hayk96/prometheus-api/docs/examples/kubernetes/helm/README.md

 deploy the [prometheus-community/prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus)
 chart including the `prometheus-api` application as a sidecar container inside the Prometheus pod.

+**IMPORTANT:** When using the provided values.yaml, all Prometheus configurations specified in the prometheus.yml file can not be managed through Helm values.
+Instead, the configurations need to be managed via the [/configs API](https://hayk96.github.io/prometheus-api/#tag/configs) or the web UI of the **prometheus-api** app.

 ### Get repository info
 ```shell
 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts